 Pricing: Free forever plan.
-The paid plan goes for $8/month per active user for Google Workspace Essentials while the Enterprise plan has custom pricing.
+The paid plan goes for $8 per month per active user for Google Workspace Essentials, while the Enterprise plan has custom pricing.

-Along with WFH (Work From Home) and Quaranteams (online teams created during lockdown), the common verbiage of today even includes terms like Zoombombing.
+Along with WFH (work from home) and Quaranteams (online teams created during lockdown), the common verbiage of today includes terms like Zoombombing.
 (That’s when an uninvited attendee disrupts a Zoom call.)

-Best suited for: Businesses and individuals that want a reliable video conferencing tool to host video meetings, webinars, and chat.
+Best suited for: Businesses and individuals who want a reliable video conferencing tool to host video meetings, webinars, and chat